 The activities NFPs are involved in often have a profound social and economic impact and some NFP entities such as charities exist solely to engage in activities that are for the public benefit.
 Many NFP entities rely on financial support from government and the philanthropy of private benefactors to achieve their objectives.
-As a result of these unique attributes, laws and regulatory frameworks have been developed over the years by state, territory and Commonwealth governments to regulate the NFP sector.
+As a result of these unique attributes, laws and regulatory frameworks have been developed over the years by the Government to regulate the NFP sector.
 Some of these laws include provisions setting out governance and reporting requirements.
+Examples in New Zealand include the Incorporated Societies Act 1908 and the Charities Act 2005.